tardate/LittleArduinoProjects/Equipment/PowerMeter/README.md

 I did try this on the breadboard and it does work:

 * n-channel MOSFET connected with drain on the low-side of the IN226 power meter and source to ground.
-* FET gate pulled down by the nomally closed DC jack 3rd pin
+* FET gate pulled down by the normally closed DC jack 3rd pin
 * a 1MΩ pull-up resistor on the gate to ensure the FET switches on when a plug is inserted and breaks the 3rd pin connection to ground
 * tested a few FETS that work: 2N7000 (barely), IRFZ44N, and AO3400.